Not a lecture hall but a roundtable with a seat for you!

 sharif university - Tehran, Iran

 A. Hi Shahin.
-The previously offered pdfs from New Mexico Tech seem to explain all of the solutions they tested as well as their exact preferred embodiment.
-I do not understand what you mean about not being able to find a way: please clarify.
+The previously offered pdfs from New Mexico Tech seem to explain the solutions they tested as well as their preferred embodiment.
+I don't understand quite what you mean about not being able to find a way:

 What are you expecting from the process; what properties are you looking for; what are you doing; what are you attaining?
-Let's not run in circles please, but try our best to move forward based on what has already been said :-)
+Please try your best to keep the discussion here moving forward.
+Thanks :-)

 Regards,